Celebrating National Recycling Week (NRW) from 10-16 November 2014, Planet Ark’s Head of Campaigns, Brad Gray, said:

-Place your empty aerosol cans straight into your recycling bin, along with other aluminium or steel household waste.
-Do not pierce, squash or separate them.
-It helps, but is not essential, if you remove any large plastic parts that come off easily, like the lid.
+Place your empty aerosol cans straight into your recycling bin, along with other aluminium or steel household packaging.
+Make sure that you do not pierce or squash them!

-Most of us are good at recycling kitchen and household aerosols, but don't forget to recycle those empty personal care aerosols that you have thrown away in your bathroom or bedroom bins!
+Most of us are good at recycling kitchen and household aerosols, but don't forget to recycle those empty personal care aerosols that you have finished with!

-To dispose of any full or part-full aerosols, contact your council (only EMPTY aerosols should be placed in your recycling!)
+To dispose of any full or part-full aerosols, contact your council for details of the Household Hazardous Waste collections that it offers (only EMPTY aerosols should be placed in your recycling!)

 Recycling needs all the encouragement and support it can get!
-Research undertaken for the Australian Packaging Covenant Organisation ('APCO') calculates that only 37% of all post-consumer steel cans (including aerosols) were recovered in 2017-18, whilst only around 30% of all aluminium aerosol cans were recovered.
+Research undertaken for the Australian Packaging Covenant Organisation ('APCO') estimates that only around 58% of post-consumer metal packaging (including aerosols) was recovered in 2020-21, with the balance going to landfill.
 Are you playing your part by recycling your empty aerosols?